 The District has one installment purchase agreement for the purchase of a bus for \$54,521 during 2020.
 The lease purchase was for a period of four years at five percent interest.
-During the fiscal year ended June 30, 2023, there was a principal balance of \$11,422, which was paid off on July 1, 2023.
+The bus was paid off during the fiscal year ended June 30, 2024.
+There was no new debt incurred during the current year.
 More details can be found in Note 5 of the notes to the financial statements.